aetherinox/docker-base-alpine/README.md

 <br />

-This branch `docker/base-alpine` contains the base docker alpine image which is utilized as a base for creating other images such as **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)**.
+This branch `docker/base-alpine` contains the base docker alpine image which is utilized as a base for creating other images.
 This alpine image is what you will derive your app's Dockerfile from.

 Normal users should not need to modify the files in this repository.

 </p>